wireshark/wireshark/README.md

 parts are still covered by the GPL, and NOT by the Lesser General Public License or any other license.

-If you integrate all or part of Wireshark into your own application, then that application must be released under a license compatible with the GPL.
+If you integrate all or part of Wireshark into your own application and you opt to publish or release it then the combined work must be released under the terms of the GPLv2.

 Disclaimer